yash-meshram/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction
-* Predicted the stock price of Apple
+* Build the model to predict the stock price of Apple.
-* Use the LSTM method
+* Implement feature selection and build a Deep Learning model(LSTM).
-* Get an RMS error of approximately 0.85
+* Minimize the RMS error up to 0.85.